Dr. Lollar is currently meeting with patients in person and/or via video conference, using doxy.me, a HIPAA compliant, web-based video service.

 Dr. Lollar is a certified mental performance consultant

 Mentally healthy athletes have more self-confidence and ultimately perform better.
-Whether you are a weekend warrior looking to gain an edge, a student athlete contemplating college scholarships, or an elite athlete seeking peak performance, working with a sport psychologist can help you achieve your goals.
+Whether you are a professional athlete trying to maximize your performance, a weekend warrior looking to gain an edge, a student athlete contemplating college scholarships, or an elite athlete seeking peak performance, working with a sport psychologist can help you achieve your goals.
 The sport psychologist often collaborates with physical therapists, athletic trainers, personal trainers, coaches, and surgeons.
 Research shows that athletes with injuries, including concussions, can experience more rapid recovery when they are under the care of a licensed psychologist trained in sport psychology.